spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-publish-and-synchronization.md

 Recommended naming for the `write{targetEntityName}CollectionBy{triggeredEvent}Events` and `delete{targetEntityName}CollectionBy{triggeredEvent}Events` methods:

-* `$targetEntityName`: the unique name of the entity in Redis or Elasticsearch.
+* `$targetEntityName`: a unique name of the entity in Redis or Elasticsearch.
 We recommend leaving this placeholder empty if this publish and synchronize module is responsible for handling exactly one entity.
-* `$triggeredEvent`: logical name for the group of events that makes it easy to identify the origin of the trigger.
+* `$triggeredEvent`: a logical name for the group of events that makes it easy to identify the origin of the trigger.
 We recommend using the name of the entity in persistence that triggered the publish and synchronize process.

 {% endinfo_block %}